 We avoid investing in companies involved in the production of tobacco.
 The negative impact of tobacco is well documented and as a result many investors are divesting from the sector.
-The World Health Organization (WHO) observed that the industry is in conflict with United Nations' principles due to the fact that it uses child labor to produce tobacco.
-In 2018, the head of the secretariat of the WHO's Framework Convention on Tobacco Control (FCTC), referring to International Labor Organization estimates, stated that about 1.3 million children a year were working in tobacco fields in 2011.
+The World Health Organisation (WHO) Framework Convention on Tobacco Control - the first international treaty negotiated by the group - went live in 2005 and today has 182 Parties accounting for more than 90% of the world's population.
+The aim of the initiative was to take on and tackle issues such as trade liberalisation, direct foreign investment, tobacco advertising, sponsorship and illicit trade in tobacco products.
+WHO observed that the industry is in conflict with United Nations' principles due to the fact that it uses child labor to produce tobacco.
+In 2018, the head of the secretariat of the World Health Organization's Framework Convention on Tobacco Control, referring to International Labor Organization estimates, stated that about 1.3 million children a year were working in tobacco fields in 2011.
 The numbers are rising with a shift in tobacco growing from some of the better-off countries to some of the poorer.
-Even though it declined between 2000 and 2013 in some countries, it is still widespread in other countries such as Brazil, Indonesia, the USA, Argentina, India and Malawi3.
-The WHO calls the tobacco epidemic "one of the biggest public health threats the world has ever faced", as it kills more than 8 million people every year, and circa 15% of these deaths are the result of passive smoking4.
-The policy applies to companies manufacturing tobacco products and includes manufacture of cigarettes, cigars, tobacco for pipes and snuff, smokeless tobacco products and e-liquid / complete e-cigarettes as well as companies that distribute their own label tobacco products.
+It declined between 2000 and 2013 in Turkey, Brazil and the United States, but increased in others, such as Argentina, India and Zimbabwe3.
+The organization calls the tobacco epidemic "one of the biggest public health threats the world has ever faced", as it kills more than 8 million people every year, and circa 10% of these deaths are the result of passive smoking (WHO, 2020).
+Given the ongoing and indeed growing pressure the industry faces, we believe that ultimately the regulatory and profitability risks regarding tobacco companies remain under-represented.

-White phosphorus weapons producers
+• White phosphorus weapons producers

 We avoid investing in companies involved in the development, production, maintenance or sale of white phosphorus weapons.
-White phosphorus, derived from the chemical element phosphorus, can be used as a munition in incendiary weapons.
+White phosphorus, derived from the chemical element phosphorus, can be used as munition in incendiary weapons.
 Such munitions can burn in the open air for a prolonged period and when used in populated areas, cause horrific injuries, burning deep into the muscle and bone.
-White phosphorus weapons are covered by Protocol III of the Convention on Certain Conventional Weapons (CCW)5 when the "weapons [are] primarily designed to set fire to objects or to cause burn injury to persons.
+White phosphorus weapons are covered by Protocol III of the Convention on Certain Conventional Weapons (CCW)4 when the "weapons [are] primarily designed to set fire to objects or to cause burn injury to persons.
 It is prohibited in all circumstances to make the civilian population as such, individual civilians or civilian objects the object of attack by incendiary weapons".
 However, white phosphorus can also be used in other weapon devices, such as illuminants, tracers, smoke or signaling systems, all of which are notably not covered by Protocol III, where it is considered that such munitions "which may have incidental incendiary effects" are excluded from incendiary weapons.
 Recently these types of weapons have been used more frequently in populated areas e.g. Syria and Yemen.

-• Violations of International norms and standards
+Violations of International norms and standards